-An amazing opportunity shooting for National Geographic, deep underground in the Cradle of Humankind.
-I was the ‘underground’ DOP, and spent my days in a cavern 200 meters into the earth as a team of excavators chosen for their scientific skills as well as their nimble physiques uncovered newly discovered early hominid remains from the tiny recesses of the Rising Star cave system.
+A facinating job shooting for National Geographic, deep underground in the Cradle of Humankind.
+As the ‘underground’ DOP I spent my days in a cavern 200 meters into the earth as a team of excavators chosen for their scientific skills as well as their nimble physiques recovered early hominid remains from the tiny recesses of the Rising Star cave system.

-The image below, pulled from the underground stuff I shot for the full documentary, leads to a video introducting the excavators, and got over 100 000 views in its first 4 days!
+The image below, pulled from the underground stuff I shot for the National Geographic Special, leads to a video introducting the excavators, and got over 100 000 views in its first 4 days!
 I shot all the underground stuff.

 A highlight for me was shooting the ‘cavers discover fossils’ sequence that will most likely open the doccumentary.
 Working with just the two cavers in the super-constricted underground environment was extremely challenging, but the footage looked great!